 2196 Logan Ave., San Diego

-¡Salud! brings the Mexican street food of The San Diego Taco Company, a caterer, to the Barrio Logan neighborhood near the Coronado Bridge and Naval Base San Diego.
+¡Salud! brings the Mexican street food of The San Diego Taco Company, a caterer, in the Barrio Logan neighborhood near the Coronado Bridge and Naval Base San Diego.
 Every day (except Monday when they’re closed) you can get a breakfast taco with chorizo until noon.
 The Tuesday special: 3 tacos for $5!
 And you can wash them down with “hooch” horchata.

 1775 Garnet Ave., San Diego

 Fish tacos are synonymous with San Diego, so why not hit a fish shop midweek to try them?
-The Pacific Beach Fish Shop’s menu is uniquely tailored – guests choose a type of fish, marinade and style (including taco, of course) to create their own plate.
+The Pacific Beach Fish Shop’s menu is uniquely tailored – guests choose a type of fish, marinade, and style (including taco, of course) to create their own plate.
 Especially popular is the award-winning TKO Taco with grilled mahi-mahi marinated in a Fish Shop seasoning topped with a mango salsa.

 2259 Avenida De La Playa, La Jolla